meminyum/tetris/README.md

-# tetris game written with python using pygame
+# tetris game written in python using pygame